tenstorrent/tt-exalens/README.md

 It is also possible to write all the results from Debuda session to cache, and use them to run Debuda commands again on a system that does not have Tenstorrent hardware.

-GDB server can be started from debuda, allowing features like stepping through code and breakpoints to be used through GDB client.
+GDB server can be started from Debuda, allowing features like stepping through code and breakpoints to be used through GDB client.

-For more information about how to use Debuda, refer to [tutorials](TODO).
+For more information about how to use the Debuda application, refer to [the tutorial](./docs/debuda-app-tutorial.md), or [the documentation](./docs/debuda-command-docs.md).

 ## Using Debuda library

 Debuda's functionalities can also be used through dbd library to create Python scripts that interact with Tenstorrent's hardware.
-For a quick start with dbd library, check out [the tutorial](dbd/docs-md/debuda-lib-tutorial.md).
+For a quick start with dbd library, check out [the tutorial](docs/debuda-lib-tutorial.md).
-Full documentation is also available [here](dbd/docs-md/library-docs.md).
+Full documentation is also available [here](docs/debuda-lib-docs.md).

 ## Development